 2. Recipe Calorie and Nutrition Calculator from Verywell Fit

 Verywell Fit is one of the most popular and trustworthy resources for those interested in healthy living.
-It covers various topics, from healthy nutrition to fitness and supplements, so anyone can learn much from It.
+It covers various topics, from healthy nutrition to fitness and supplements, so anyone can learn from it.

 Their recipe calorie calculator is completely free to use and works well once you understand how to use it.
 I used the same Egg Salad recipe I used above.